squarism/squarism.github.io/_posts/2011-11-17-rspec-output-formats.markdown

 tags: []
 comments: []
 ---
-<p>Some examples of rspec2 output formats.
+Some examples of rspec2 output formats.
 If you are using Guard and Spork to speed up your test suite, you pass --format blah in the Guardfile.
-For example:</p>
+For example:

 {% highlight ruby %}
 guard 'rspec', :version => 2, :cli => '--drb --color --format doc' do